Scalping and day trading are two common trading methodologies used by traders to capitalize on market price fluctuations.

 Understanding the differences between scalping and day trading is crucial for traders so that they can better identify and choose the strategy that best aligns with their goals and risk tolerance.

-Trading approaches: An Overview
+Trading Approaches: An Overview

 1. Fundamental Trading